What’s The Difference Between Vegan And Plant-Based?

 The term vegan was first mentioned on records in 1944 by Donald Watson and friends, although it wasn't until the 80s that veganism was clearly defined as follows:

-Interestingly, around the same time in the US, Dr. T. Colin Campbell commenced using the term ‘plant-based following research by the National Institutes of which showed the therapeutic impact of a low-fat, high-, and vegetable-based on cancer.
+Interestingly, around the same time in the US, Dr. T. Colin Campbell commenced using the term ‘plant-based following research by the National Institutes of Health which showed the therapeutic impact of a low-fat, high-fiber, and vegetable-based diet on cancer.
 He was looking for a term that described this diet without considering ethical issues.
-The term was later defined and explained by Campbell by adding the term ‘wholefood' to plant-based to draw a distinction that it is specifically a whole-food that has health benefits.
+The term was later defined and explained by Campbell by adding the term ‘wholefood’ to plant-based to draw a distinction that it is specifically a whole-food plant-based diet that has health benefits.

 To put it in different words, veganism is about abstaining from eating or consuming animal products, but not necessarily concerning healthy foods, while wholefood plant-based is very much focussed on the health benefits of following that diet.